ursinusgraphics/Modules/_pages/Module6_2DMatrices/exercise-matrices4.md

   points: 1
   instructions: "<p>The matrix A below rotates a vector counter-clockwise by 30 degrees.
 Construct a matrix B which is its inverse.
 Please use the widget below to input your matrix and experiment, and when you believe you have the answer, enter your netid and the check/submit button below</p><div id = \"matrixdisplay\"></div>"
   goals:
-    - Work with fundamental examples of matrix multiplications
+    - Construct the inverse of a matrix

 processor:
   correctfeedback: "Correct!!"